Bairdy999/elastic-data-mesh/README.md

 - In at least one cluster in the data mesh, create a data view that includes the local data views from the other clusters, e.g
   - Assuming each cluster is named `cluster01`, `cluster02`, `cluster03`, etc and has a local data view named `local-data-set`, then
   - Create a mesh data view named `mesh-data-set` that has an index pattern of `cluster*:local-data-set` See [using data views with cross cluster search](https://www.elastic.co/docs/explore-analyze/find-and-organize/data-views#management-cross-cluster-search) for more information on this
-  - Use data view `mesh-data-set` anywhere a data view is normally used to explore searching across all clsuters in the data mesh against the ingested data
+  - Use data view `mesh-data-set` anywhere a data view is normally used to explore searching across all clusters in the data mesh against the ingested data
 - Configure the generated API key for use so that role-based access to data in the cluster is enforced.
 The API keys have a default index pattern of `mesh*` configured to restrict search to that pattern